helmuc/Domain-Name-Communities/Domain-Name-Forums-list.md

 ---

-This repository contains a curated list of **domain name forums** from around the world.
+This repository contains a list personally curated by me (Helmuts Meskonis) of **domain name forums** from around the world.
 These communities bring together **domain investors, registrars, registries, brokers, developers, and entrepreneurs** to discuss domain names, share industry knowledge, and trade digital assets.

 The list is sorted by **established date** and divided into three categories: